epfl-lara/stainless/core/src/sphinx/imperative.rst

 verification condition and you should see an ``invariant postcondition`` marked as ``valid``.

-Stainless internally handle loops as a function with a postcondition.
+Stainless internally handles loops as a function with a postcondition.
 For the end-user, it means that Stainless is only going to rely on the postcondition of the loop to prove properties of code relying on loops.
 Usually that invariant is too weak to prove anything remotely useful and you will need to annotate the loop with a stronger invariant.